 - Mint variation: For this cocktail, add the mint in the original syrup recipe and let it steep in the syrup as directed in the note on variations.

-- Gin: I chose rum for the drink and enjoy the flavor with the rhubarb.
+- Gin: I chose rum for the drink and enjoy the flavor with the fruit.
 Gin is a traditional choice for a rickey and would also be great in this cocktail.

 - Non-alcoholic drink: Omit the rum and add a little more soda water (and possibly extra rhubarb syrup if it needs a bit more sweetening) for a kid-friendly drink.